magnusrodseth/homepage/README.md

 1. **A platform where I can share my projects**.
 A resume can only fit so much content.
 Wouldn't it be nice with a repository of in-depth explanations and thoughts related to previous projects?

 2. **A platform where I can share my thoughts, primarily related to tech**.
-I often find myself wanting to write down experiences, tips and tricks, and shortcuts related to software development.
+I often find myself wanting to write down experiences, shortcuts, tips and tricks related to software development.
 This website allows for sharing that knowledge.

 ## Developer Information 🙋🏼‍♂️